 Running TextExpander is like embedding a superhero typist in your Mac.
 Read Take Control of TextExpander to learn how to:

-Reply faster: If you frequently send similar bits of text—directions, chunks of legal writing, bios, product descriptions, company names, addresses, URLs, and so forth—let TextExpander quickly type all that text for you, making it a snap to respond quickly to customer questions or requests from colleagues, and a breeze to send other routine correspondence (“Dear Mom, I’m still not pregnant.
+Reply faster: If you frequently send similar bits of text—directions, chunks of legal writing, bios, product descriptions, company names, addresses, URLs, and so forth—let TextExpander type all that text for you quickly, making it a snap to respond quickly to customer questions or requests from colleagues, and a breeze to send other routine correspondence (“Dear Mom, I’m still not pregnant.
 Love, Me”).
-You can even create fill-in snippets that ask you for details and fill in all the rest of the text automatically.
+You can even create fill-in snippets that ask for details and fill in all the rest of the text automatically.

-Make typing more exciting: Discover how to grab and insert the URL in your browser’s frontmost window into whatever you’re writing, to insert HTML or CSS tags in a flash, to automagically add the date to filenames as you save, and more.
+Make typing more exciting: Automagically add the date to filenames as you save, to shorten URLs or to insert HTML or CSS tags in a flash, and more.
 It’s like having another set of fingers.

-Type more accurately: Find out how to add the auto-correct dictionary groups from Smile and to create your own auto-correction options, so you’ll spend less time fixing common typing mistakes or going red-faced when you spot an egregious error too late.
+Type more accurately: Add the autocorrect dictionary groups from Smile and how to create your own autocorrection options, so you’ll spend less time fixing common typing mistakes or going red-faced when you spot an egregious error too late.

 Enjoy life more: When you let TextExpander handle your routine typing, your brain will be free to think more creatively about the rest of what you type.
 And you just might knock off work a little sooner some days.